Size-stochastic Knapsack Online Contention Resolution Schemes: Preliminaries

 We assume that $F_1,\dots,F_n$ are independent probability distributions on $[0,1]$.
 In addition, it is promised that the total expected size of the items is less than or equal to the capacity of the knapsack, that is, $\sum_{i=1}^n\mathbb{E}[S_i]\le 1$.
 The goal is to design a policy that accepts every item with probability at least $\gamma$, for a constant $\gamma\in[0,1]$ as large as possible.

-It is not difficult to see that the total expected size of the items is less than or equal to $1$ does not guarantee that all items can always be successfully inserted into the knapsack.
-We confirm this fact with the following example, which also clarifies how the process differs between hard and soft constraint settings. \begin{ex} Suppose that there are three items: the first item has a size of $1/2$ with probability $1$, and the second and third items have sizes of $1$ with probabilities of $1/4$ and $0$ with probabilities of $3/4$, respectively.
-Note that the total expected size of the items is $1/2+1/4+1/4=1$.
+The assumption that the total expected size of the items is at most $1$ does not provide a guarantee that all items can always be successfully inserted into the knapsack.
+We confirm this fact with the following example, which also clarifies how the process differs between hard and soft constraint settings. \begin{ex} Suppose that there are three items: the first item has a size of $1/2$ with probability $1$, and the second and third items have sizes of $1$ with probabilities of $1/4$ and $0$ with probabilities of $3/4$, i.e.,